jeremmfr/terraform-provider-junos/docs/resources/security_ike_policy.md

 The following arguments are supported:

 - **name** (Required, String, Forces new resource)
-  The name of ike policy.
+  The name of IKE policy.
 - **proposals** (Optional, List of String)
-  Ike proposals list.
+  IKE proposals list.
 - **proposal_set** (Optional, String)
-  Types of default IPSEC proposal-set.
+  Types of default IKE proposal-set.
   Need to be `basic`, `compatible`, `prime-128`, `prime-256`, `standard`, `suiteb-gcm-128` or `suiteb-gcm-256`.
+- **description** (Optional, String)
+  Text description of IKE policy.
 - **mode** (Optional, String)
   IKE mode for Phase 1.
   Need to `main` or `aggressive`.